You can never have too much of a good thing, or so the saying goes. But does that apply to social signals too?

 We recommend starting with a slow, steady supply of social signals drip feed over time.
 Measure the results, stay the course until they seem to not be adding any benefit.

-Remember also that when it comes to looking natural, social signals don’t have to be a one and done strategy.
+Remember that when it comes to looking natural, social signals don’t have to be a one and done strategy.
 Evergreen content that users continue to find month after month and year after year is going to continue to get shared, liked, retweeted, and pinned.

 So, just because you do a big blast at the time of launching your content, don’t feel like you are done with social signals.